 3: Have a warm, not hot, bath

 I think most people will find a warm bath one of the most relaxing things to do.
 Light some candles, put some lavender oil in the water and you’re good to go.
 Taking a warm bath around 90 minutes before bed can really help you fall asleep as your body lowers its core temperature.
 This is a signal for your body that it is time for bed.
 If you don’t have a bath, a warm shower will also do the trick.
+In addition, If you want to go one step further, adding healing gemstones for sleep into the bath routine is a great way to make the pre-sleep ritual even more peaceful and calming.
+However, before doing so it’s important to research a complete list of gemstones for a holistic understanding of their meanings for an added dose of relaxation.

 Don’t make the water too hot though, as this may raise your heart rate and make you feel a bit queasy – the opposite of what you need before bed!